EvobyteDigitalBiology/readstore-cli/README.md

 **Please read the instructions carefully before using the app**.
 In particular the [Security, Permissions and Backup](#backup) section contains information related to data security and backup.

-!!!ADD: Info that a license key is required and link

 Find Tutorials and Intro Videos on https://www.youtube.com/@evobytedigitalbio